Fortress-Blast/Fortress-Blast/README.md

 - Time Travel - The user is invisible, has increased speed and cannot attack for 3 seconds.
 This allows for uncontested passage through or escape from challenging situations.
 - Blast - An explosion is emitted from the user, killing low-health enemies and harming others nearby.
 Most effective when paired with other sources of damage.
 - Mega Mann - The user becomes 75% larger and is overhealed to 4 times their current health for 10 seconds.
 Overheal is capped at 4 times the user's maximmum health.
+- Frost Touch - For 8 seconds, when the user touches an enemy, they turn into an ice statue for 3 seconds.

 Features
 --------